Sunday, July 29, 2007

 UPDATE

-Woke up Sunday w / Michael Buffer / Redman playing in my head.
-LET"S GET READY TO RUMBLE!!!
-I had to grab some food and drink some water cause I knew what was ahead from last year.
-Swung out to Queens and picked up Yvette aka "Senorita Margarita".
-I mean, Mango, Banana, and Peach Margaritas?
+Woke up Sunday with Michael Buffer and Redman playing in my head.
+LET'S GET READY TO RUMBLE!!!
+I had to grab some food and drink some water because I knew what was ahead from last year.
+Swung out to Queens and picked up Yvette aka “Senorita Margarita.”
+I mean, mango, banana, and peach margaritas?
 In separate gallons?
-ONEST AGAIN, I kinda feel guilty and obligated to share my beautiful friends with the world cause they truly are the best.......(Big shout to Lisa P. for coming back from the Hamptons early for the bbq!)
+ONEST AGAIN, I kinda feel guilty and obligated to share my beautiful friends with the world because they truly are the best...
+Big shout to Lisa P. for coming back from the Hamptons early for the BBQ!
 Did I tell you that all these women are fine already?
-Brothas, if you don't have em in your circle, please get your own cause you can't have mine!
-Remember the formula that is undeniable, keep pretty women around you and more will come!
+Brothas, if you do not have them in your circle, please get your own because you cannot have mine.
+Remember the formula that is undeniable.
+Keep pretty women around you and more will come!

-We get to the park where David "Muscles" B. helps us unload and get into the park.
-Now, at this point it is 3pm.
+We get to the park where David “Muscles” B. helps us unload and get in.
+Now, at this point it is 3PM.
 The sun is baking us all to a new crisp.
-We grab a spot on the lawn, sit down, and this one dude is just sitting on the lawn by himself as asks "Who is throwing this?
-What group?"
-I replied "Mihicon.com" ... he says "Man, I just followed the fine women walking into the park and they lead me here.
-I live across the way, I think I am going to go home and change and come back".
-I said "The More the merrier bredren,".
-Introducing Kirk "Unda my umbrella ella ella ay ay!!!.
-My bwoy went home threw on some shorts and kicks, and came back with the VIP section complete with umbrella and folding chairs.
+We grab a spot on the lawn, sit down, and this one dude is just sitting there by himself and asks, “Who is throwing this?
+What group?”
+I replied, “Mihicon.com.”
+He says, “Man, I just followed the fine women walking into the park and they led me here.
+I live across the way.
+I think I am going to go home and change and come back.”
+I said, “The more the merrier, bredren.”
+Introducing Kirk “Unda my umbrella ella ella ay ay!!!”
+My bwoy went home, threw on some shorts and kicks, and came back with the VIP section complete with umbrella and folding chairs.

 Let the drinking begin!!!
-We walked a few laps, said wzup to the peoples, some people got on the line and grabbed some rice and peas, macaroni, bbq chicken, hamburgers, hot dogs etc. (Big Shout to Keenan "I got the sauce" Davis for holding down the grill) - Next year delegate that shit man!!
+We walked a few laps, said what’s up to the people, some got on the line and grabbed rice and peas, macaroni, BBQ chicken, hamburgers, hot dogs, etc. Big shout to Keenan “I got the sauce” Davis for holding down the grill.
+Next year delegate that shit man!
 We need you on the lawn!

-My Blackout - I managed to navigate my intoxicated self through BKLYN on memory alone to Bay Pkwy straight to the Verrazano and back to Philly in one piece.
-The funny thing is I woke up at 5am wide awake, like - how did i get here?
+My blackout — I managed to navigate my intoxicated self through BKLYN on memory alone to Bay Parkway, straight to the Verrazano and back to Philly in one piece.
+The funny thing is I woke up at 5AM wide awake like — how did I get here?
 Where is my cooler and blanket?
-Where are my clothes? - Yes, I hit the spot, stripped and fell out !!!
-That is from the Happy Happy Joy Joy Juice and the Margaritas that crept up on me....
-I am on my 3rd large cup of coffee and 2nd Aquafina today!
+Where are my clothes?
+Yes, I hit the spot, stripped and fell out!!!
+That is from the Happy Happy Joy Joy Juice and the margaritas that crept up on me...
+I am on my third large cup of coffee and second Aquafina today!

-Sorry, ladies I can't describe the men in the park cause my vision was a little impaired!!!
-To quote Kirk, David, Markell, Jerome, Gardy, Gordon and the fam "What men?"!!!
+Sorry ladies, I cannot describe the men in the park because my vision was a little impaired!!!
+To quote Kirk, David, Markell, Jerome, Gardy, Gordon and the fam — “What men?”

 MORE PIX TO COME VERY VERY SOON